 The skill exposes the agent to untrusted, user-generated content from public third-party sources, creating a risk of indirect prompt injection.
 This includes browsing arbitrary URLs, reading social media posts or forum comments, and analyzing content from unknown websites.

 Third-party content exposure detected (high risk: 1.00).
-The Auto-Update section instructs the agent to fetch and pull from its GitHub origin (e.g., "cd {baseDir} && git fetch origin" and "git pull origin main && cd src && npm install") during heartbeat cycles, so it will ingest and run code from a public third-party repository which can change agent behavior.
+The SKILL.md Auto-Update section explicitly instructs the agent to run git fetch / git pull from the skill's GitHub origin (e.g., "git fetch origin" and "git pull origin main"), meaning the agent will fetch and execute code/commits from a public third-party repository which can change its behavior.

 The skill fetches instructions or code from an external URL at runtime, and the fetched content directly controls the agent’s prompts or executes code.
 This dynamic dependency allows the external source to modify the agent’s behavior without any changes to the skill itself.

 Potentially malicious external URL detected (high risk: 0.90).
-The skill's heartbeat auto-update runs git fetch/pull and npm install at runtime, pulling code from its origin repository (e.g., https://github.com/clawdbot/skills) which can change/execute remote code and thus directly affect agent behavior.
+The skill's heartbeat auto-update runs git fetch/pull against its origin remote and then runs npm install without confirmation, which fetches and installs remote code at runtime from the repository https://github.com/spooky-may/chaleaclawskill/tree/main/public/skills/0xnb-dev/openclaw-frame-builder-skills and therefore can change the agent's instructions or execute remote code.

 The skill is specifically designed for direct financial operations, giving the agent the ability to move money or execute financial transactions — such as payment processing, cryptocurrency operations, banking integrations, or market order execution.